SMW-Editor/smw-editor/README.md

 a better product.
 If you want to join us and are experienced in at least one of these (but the more the better):
 - [Rust](https://www.rust-lang.org/)
-- Programming for the SNES
+- ASM programming for the SNES
 - SMW romhacking
 - UI design

-Then please contact me:
+Then please contact me on:
 - Discord (Ąhoš#8981)
 - Email: a.gasior@newcastle.ac.uk